Chemeketa Community College

 Chemeketa Community College (CCC) is a public community college in Salem, Oregon, with a campus in McMinnville, and education centers in Dallas, Brooks, and Woodburn.
 In addition, the college has a Center for Business and Industry in downtown Salem that houses the Small Business Development Center.
 It operates classes and programs benefiting area businesses.

-Chemeketa serves nearly 30,000 students each year in a district that covers 2600 sqmi in Marion, Polk, most of Yamhill, and part of Linn counties.
+Chemeketa employs over 1,100 people and serves nearly 30,000 students each year in a district that covers 2600 sqmi in Marion, Polk, most of Yamhill, and part of Linn counties.

 History

-Chemeketa's history can be traced to 1952, when the Salem School District (now Salem-Keizer School District) started the Salem Technical-Vocational School to provide training for unemployed people.
+Chemeketa's history began in 1952, when the Salem School District (now Salem-Keizer School District) started the Salem Technical-Vocational School to provide training for unemployed people.
 It offered two programs, Nursing and Electronics, which took place in the school at the corner of 3rd and Gerth St. NW.
 In 1957, student records were lost in a fire at the district office.

 In 1969 the college district was formed, and a competition was held to name the new college.
 The winning entry came from student Susan Blum, whose submission said that the term "Chemeketa" means "a peaceful gathering place" in the language of the regional Kalapuya tribe.
 In December 1969, the Board of Education approved the name Chemeketa Community College.
 Property was purchased near Lancaster Street, and current Building 22 was constructed as the first official building.
-The college officially began operating on July 1, 1970.
+Chemeketa officially began operating on July 1, 1970.

 The Chemeketa Cooperative Regional Library Service began on the Chemeketa campus on July 1, 1974.

 In the 1990s, Chemeketa was part of the Beacon Colleges Initiative of the American Association of Community and Junior Colleges, a group of projects intended to identify ways to better support students at community colleges.

 In 2005, the college asked the Confederated Tribes of the Grand Ronde and the Confederated Tribes of Siletz for permission to continue using the name Chemeketa.
 Both tribes approved the request, and on May 6 there was a naming ceremony attended by members of both groups, followed by an official public announcement of the name.